Thursday, 2 February 2017

 Mind Over (Grey) Matter

-when climbing a mountain, we are encouraged not to dwell on the complex and strenuous path that may be ahead, but rather, we regularly look back and admire + appreciate the impressive view of our individual travels, how far we have come and all we have achieved thus far.
+- when climbing a mountain, we are encouraged not to dwell on the complex and strenuous path that may be ahead, but rather, we regularly look back and admire + appreciate the impressive view of our individual travels, just how far we have come and all we have achieved thus far.

-What a splendid outlook (pun intended haha!) to have, don't you think?!
+What a splendid outlook (<<view pun intended haha!) to have, don't you think?

-As you'd expect, it wasn't as simple to effectively channel in the early days of Stroke Rehabilitation, but with determinationsupport (it has been more impressive support than an underwire bra!) and undeniable progress (yes!
-Thanks to good ole Neuroplasticity <<do listen to this insightful podcast on such!), my particular focus (that I wholeheartedly recommend) has been set on hopehumour + all that has been achieved through regular reflection (that almighty perspective!), fellow stroke survivors and supporters alike.
+As you'd expect, it wasn't as simple to effectively channel in the early days/years of stroke rehabilitation, but with determination, support (it has been more impressive than an underwire bra!) and undeniable progress (yes!
+Thanks to good ole neuroplasticity <<do listen to this insightful podcast on such), my particular focus (that I wholeheartedly recommend to no end) has been set on hope, humour + all that has been achieved through regular reflection (that almighty perspective!), fellow stroke survivors and supporters alike.

-Reflection meets Appreciation
+Reflection meets appreciation

-Weeks post Stroke 1
+Mere weeks post Stroke 1

-Dubrovnik, Croatia
+Dubrovnik Croatia

 August 2012